bvarga/delphizmq/README.md

   removed from the poll, and closed;
 * zmq_stopwatch_stop returns the correct value, but on program exit there's an exception.
+* if recv(string) recieves not a valid string ,but a binary data convert it to Hex.(not trivial, because String definition changes through delphi versions) (the identity.dpr is a test case)
+* Decide the need of the zhelpers.h

 Copying
 =======